Lorraine 37L: Description

-Being derived from a chenillette project, the Lorraine 37 L was a rather small vehicle, just 1.57 metres wide.
+Derived from a chenillette project, the Lorraine 37 L was a rather small vehicle, just 1.57 metres wide.
 Space had been found by lengthening the chassis to 4.22 metres, making it rather oblong.
 Lacking a turret or superstructure its height was also not excessive at just 1.215 metres.
-The small dimensions combined with a light armour — nine millimetres for the vertical riveted plates, six for the top and bottom and twelve for the cast rounded nose section — ensured a low weight: the basic TRC 37L weighs just 5.24 metric tonnes empty, the trailer adding 1.2 tonnes.
+The small dimensions combined with light armour — nine millimetres for the vertical riveted plates, six for the top and bottom and twelve for the cast rounded nose section — ensured a low weight: the basic TRC 37L weighs just 5.24 tonnes empty, the trailer adding 1.2 tonnes.

-Given the vehicle's low weight, the suspension was quite robust and exceptionally reliable in comparison with other systems used on French armour of the time, that were either too complicated or too flimsy.
+Given the vehicle's low weight, the suspension was quite robust and exceptionally reliable in comparison with other systems used on French armour of the time, which were either too complicated or too flimsy.
 Six large road wheels in three pairs of bogies gave a low ground pressure and good weight distribution.
 Each bogie was allowed a vertical movement in its entirety, sprung by an inverted leaf spring assembly located just below the upper track run, the three assemblies being placed between the four top rollers.
 The tracks were 22 cm wide.
-The drive sprockets were in the front and driven by a transmission in the nose of the vehicle.
+The drive sprockets were in front and driven by a transmission in the nose of the vehicle.
 The two crew members, the driver on the left, sat in the forward compartment, the drive shaft between them.
 Entrance to the compartment was by two wide horizontal hatches, the upper hinging upwards, allowing the driver an unobstructed view if opened, the lower hinging downwards.